lucievr/Progress-Log/README.md

 * started Udemy course on Agile to learn the fundamentals in preparation for tomorrow's workshop
 * tweet update

+#### 16/03/2019
+* attended all-day workshop on Agile co-organised by Czechitas and Vistaprint

+#### 17/03/2019
+* started working on a website project to include in my portfolio
+* created a basic wireframe, decided on the design and colour theme, and selected images to include on the page
+* tweet update

 to do:
 - [ ] doggo api site for Becky & js calculator
 - [ ] marksheet.io css part & css tricks